ahbarnett/fourier-submat/README.md

 There are also several mathematics/analysis checking codes in `theorytests`.

 `utils` contains several helper routines, including some standard MATLAB codes by third parties.

+### References

+* ``How exponentially ill-conditioned are contiguous submatrices of the Fourier matrix?'', Alex H. Barnett, to appear, SIAM Rev. https://arxiv.org/abs/2004.09643